sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Our mission is to better understand human movement disorders at a system-level.
-Our focus is on hyperkinetic movement disorders, such as dystonia and tremor. where there is too much movement for a given context.
+Our mission is to better understand human movement disorders with a focus on system-level mechanism.

 Using advanced behavioural quantification and neurophysiology we work collaboratively across the domains of motor control and computational neuroscience.